 Like a standing wave, intergenerational institutional culture maintains the same shape despite different people passing through and being shaped by it. <Institutions shape how individuals interact>.
 Most institutions that maintain long-term cultural continuity seem to have developed this phenomena.

 Coherent intergenerational culture feels like one of the hallmarks of institutions that stay relevant for significant chunks of time.
 It’s likely worth digging into how strong intergenerational culture works if you care about building long-term institutions.
+Alexander Rose seems to have done some good work here.
 There’s of course a question of causality <Counterfactuals are hard>, but I suspect that even if strong intergenerational cultures don’t directly add to institutional longevity, the actions you need to take to create an intergenerational culture will contribute to institutional longevity (and cultural consistency is just aesthetically appealing for some of us!)

 Is it possible to tease out shared attributes?